-Figure 3.10 illustrates changes in SEV values for all of Alpena County between 2000 and 2011.
+Figure 3.10 illustrates changes in SEV values for all of Alpena County between 2000 and 2020.
 During this period, Alpena Township experienced the steepest growth in SEV values but also the sharpest decline.
 SEV values in Alpena Township peaked in 2008; by 2011 values had declined to around 2005 levels.
+However, the trend since 2018 has been upward.

 The City of Alpena followed a similar, but much shallower growth curve.
 SEV values in the City peaked in 2006 and by 2011 had declined to around 2003 levels.
+An upward trend has been happening since 2018.
 All other communities followed a similar pattern, but on a much smaller scale.